rhcamilex/explorer/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Note you need to change `User` `Group`, `ExecStart`, `WorkingDirectory` and `Environment` (PATH and MONGO_URI) and set the correspond values of your system.
+Note you need to change `User` `Group`, `ExecStart`, `WorkingDirectory` and `Environment` (path and mongo_uri) and set the correspond values of your system.

 save changes and run `systemctl daemon-reload` `systemctl start webchain-explorer`

 ## Nginx node proxy configuration

-Create a new nginx conf file in order to proxy pass node explorer app (by default app,js runs on port 3000).
-Add the follofing lines to the new nginx conf (Note you must to change alias value):
+Create a new nginx conf file in order to proxy pass node explorer app (by default `app.js` runs on port 3000).
+Add the following lines to the new nginx conf (Note you must to change alias value):
 ```
 listen <your ip>;
 server_name  <your.webchain.explorer.hosts.example>